dagster-io/dagster/docs/docs-beta/docs/guides/etl/transform-dbt.md

 This asset:

-- Pulls customer data from a CSV via pandas
+- Pulls customer data from a CSV with pandas
 - Creates a schema called `raw` if it doesn't already exist
 - Writes a `raw_customers` table to the `raw` schema in our DuckDB database